 Please note, these are just a few examples and not a comprehensive list of ingredients derived from corn.
-If you are ever unsure as to whether an ingredient is derived from corn or if you should avoid it, it is best to contact the manufacturer to ask if the ingredient is derived from corn.
+If you are ever unsure as to whether an ingredient is derived from corn or if you should avoid it, contact the manufacturer to ask if the ingredient is derived from corn.

 Neocate Corn FAQs

-Now that we've covered a basic understanding of a corn protien allergy, let’s address these frequently asked questions as mentioned earlier.
+Now that we’ve covered the basics of a corn protein allergy, let’s address these frequently asked questions.
 The primary carbohydrate source in each of our Neocate products is derived from corn:

 - The primary carbohydrate source in powdered Neocate products is corn syrup solids